-The initiatives came to an end with the end of the project, but given the high sustainability not that participation in the project has already been envisaged for August 2022 for a Insieme PianTIAMO bis where, however, with the help of the elderly, children can be involved in nature conservation activities.
+The initiatives came to an end with the end of the project, but given the high sustainability not that participation in the project has already been envisaged for August 2022 for a Insieme PianTIAMO bis

 Although the covid problem has faded, the elderly's lack of contact with the city, nature and others often persists, especially in big cities.
 That is why involving them in initiatives such as these and volunteer programmes where they first and foremost can involve the younger ones and teach them what they know can be a very good inspiration.